Substance Abuse Among College Students in the United States

 Education

-Students that abuse pain medication, stimulants, and other drugs don’t do as well in school as their peers that don’t abuse substances.52 Despite the fact that many are taking study drugs, it doesn’t seem to improve their performance, and in fact has been shown to lead to a lower grade point average, lower test scores, skipping classes, and not doing homework.53,54 These facts continue to disprove the myth that study drugs will help students study better and get better grades.
+Students that abuse pain medication, stimulants, and other drugs do not do as well in school as their peers who do not abuse substances.52 Despite the fact that many are taking study drugs, it does not seem to improve their performance, and in fact has been shown to lead to a lower grade point average, lower test scores, skipping classes, and not doing homework.53,54 These facts continue to disprove the myth that study drugs will help students study better and get better grades.

 Health